 Generally we do not rely on consent as a legal basis for processing your personal data other than in relation to sending direct marketing communications to you where we do not believe we have a Legitimate Interest to send you such marketing.

-You will be asked about your marketing preferences at the point you interact with us and you have the right to withdraw consent to marketing at any time by contacting us at email@example.com.
+You will be asked about your marketing preferences at the point you interact with us and you have the right to change these preferences at any time by contacting us at email@example.com.

 Purposes for which we will use your personal data